 2. Take a Canal Cruise with the Blue Boat Tour Company

 This is really a no brainer because you will get to see the city from a divine perspective that can be missed when taking a leisurely street stroll.
 The city will soon celebrate the 400th anniversary of the canal’s construction so I am sure there will be many festivities to honor one of the things that makes this city so uniquely special.
 Take the Tram 1, 2 or 5 to Leidseplein (I was hoping this was how the Metal band Led Zeplin got its name….apparently that is not the case) Metro Station.
 You will board at Stadhouderskade 3o, right across from The Hard Rock Cafe.
 The City card offered our cruise for free.

 3. Visit the Anne Frank House

 Apparently, I wasn’t paying attention in class because I didn’t remember that Amsterdam is where the Frank family hid from the Nazis during WWII.
 They spent two years hiding in fear of being discovered by the SS forces which were occupying much of Europe during that time.
 Decades later, now dubbed The Anne Frank House, it is situated in the center of Amsterdam at Prinsengracht 263-267.
 It takes around 20 minutes to walk from the Central Station to the museum.
 Trams 13, 14 and 17 and buses 170, 172 and 174 stop nearby, at the ‘Westermarkt’ stop.
 The lines are extremely long, but you can save time and avoid having to queue by buying tickets online for a reserved time for € 9.50 per adult.
-Note: They do not accept the I amsterdam card.
+Note: They do not accept the I Amsterdam card.

 4. Get a birds’ eye view of the city by riding a bike!